y-yagi/zwerg/README.md

 - `path`: The file or directory to watch (required)
 - `recursive`: Whether to watch subdirectories (default: true)
+- `debounce`: Wait time in milliseconds before firing actions for the same file (default: 500)
 - `patterns`: Array of glob patterns to match files (optional, matches all if empty)
 - `actions`: Array of actions to execute when files change (required)